erl-ang/tcp-over-udp/README.md

 | `tcpserver.py`                 | Contains all the code for server functionality.

 ## Features
-The code works as it is and as the assignment spec specifies.
-Specifically, it implements:
+The file sharing system implements:
 - Connection establishment via the three-way handshake
 - Reliable transmission of a file
 - Connection teardown via sending a FIN (where either the client and server can initiate)